RT-1904129/git-knowledge/README.md

 ** Now if you want to back this work type command** \
 git stash pop \
 ** but if you type -- git stash clear -- than you will never get that ** \
+16) To delete any branch type command --- \
+git branch -D <branch name>
+17) git fetch + git merger == git pull

+ 18) how to merge brach in main git merge (branch name)

+ 19) Rebasing do much clean  branch history adding all brach in one branch \
+ git rebase (actual branch)

+ 20) how to uptodate our main repositry from remote repositry of any forked project (firstly go in main branch) \
+ git rest --hard upastream/main \
+ git push origin main \

+ - And we can do it by **git pull upstream main**